funvill/funvill.github.io/_posts/2008-06-17-insert-new-post-in-to-wordpress-from-php.md

 ---
-title: Insert new post in to wordpress from php
+title: "Insert new post in to wordpress from php"
 date: 2008-06-17 22:52:00
+categories:
+- Tips
-categories: Tips Development
+- Development
+slug: insert-new-post-in-to-wordpress-from-php

 ---

 This code snippet should let you add a new post to your wordpress database 2.5.1

 <code>require_once('wp-config.php');